Your Recovery

 - Avoid sitting for a long time or sitting on hard surfaces while you are healing.

-- Most people are able to return to work anywhere from a few days to a couple of weeks.
+- Most people are able to return to work within 1 to 2 weeks after surgery.
 It will depend on the type of surgery they had.

 Diet